wso2/product-is/README.md

 *   Ability to notify external endpoints when changes are made to Identities</li>

-    @product.name@ is now able to send invalidation notifications to external endpoints when there is a change in user roles, permissions or attributes as well as clear the internal cache when user roles, permissions or attributes been updated
+    WSO2 Identity Server is now able to send invalidation notifications to external endpoints when there is a change in user roles, permissions or attributes as well as clear the internal cache when user roles, permissions or attributes been updated